 Alexandra Mathew holds a Bachelor of Music (Honours) from the University of Melbourne, and has completed studies in Vocal Performance at the Royal College of Music, London.
-Recently, Alexandra appeared as alto soloist in Pergolesi’s Stabat Mater with Progetto Corelli, and in December 2017 performed alto solos in Reinhard Keiser’s Weihnachtsoratorium at St David’s Cathedral, Tasmania.
+Recently, Alexandra performed with the Melbourne Pops Orchestra in BBC Planet Earth II at the Melbourne Convention Centre; and, with soprano Jenna Roubos, Alexandra participated in the Melbourne International Festival of Lieder and Art Song, during which she performed alongside pianist Dr Graham Johnson OBE and participated in masterclasses with Stephen Varcoe.
+Other recent highlights include appearances as alto soloist in Pergolesi’s Stabat Mater (St Ambrose, Brunswick, 2017), Reinhard Keiser’s Weihnachtsoratorium (St David’s Cathedral, Hobart, 2017), and Handel’s solo cantata La Lucrezia(Peninsula Summer Music Festival, 2018).
 In 2016 Alexandra was awarded an inaugural scholarship to sing with the Melbourne Bach Choir, and toured China with the Australian International Opera Company, performing the role of Dritter Knabe in Mozart’s Die Zauberflöte.